tolicodes/tolidates/README.md

 # toli.love

 ## The Bounty
 I am offering a generous `$100,000` bounty to the person who introduces me to my "primary partner".
 The bounty will be paid in installments, following a typical vesting schedule.
-Upon introducing me to a potential primary partner, we may begin dating.
-After a year, if we mutually decide to commit as primary partners, you will receive your first installment.
+If after a year of introducing me to a potential primary partner, we mutually decide to commit as primary partners, you will receive your first installment.
 After that, you will be paid in prorated monthly installments, until the full $100,000 is paid out.
+T&C apply.
+See "Legaleze - Spirit of the Agreement" 👻

 ## Do Dating Bounties Kill the Romance?
 ![me](/photos/21.jpeg)